 White House prepares for COVID-19 outbreaks due to highly contagious Delta variant

-WASHINGTON, July 1 (Reuters) - The White House on Thursday said it would send out special teams to hot spots around the United States to combat the highly contagious Delta coronavirus variant amid rising case counts in parts of the country where vaccination rates remain low.
+WASHINGTON (Reuters) -The White House on Thursday said it would send out special teams to hot spots around the United States to combat the highly contagious Delta coronavirus variant amid rising case counts in parts of the country where vaccination rates remain low.

 The speedy U.S. vaccination campaign has dramatically reduced COVID-19 cases among residents.
 The peak seven-day-average of more than 250,000 cases per day in January fell to around 11,000 in mid-June.